Deep learning and American options via free boundary framework: Introduction

 American options model can be seen as a free boundary PDE model.
 In contrast to the vanilla European options, the American options possess the free boundary, and the holder of the options is allowed to exercise its right before expiration.
 This advantage comes with a cost because the early exercise boundary is computed simultaneously with the value function and the option Greeks.
 Some standard numerical and analytical approximation methods for solving the American options model include the binomial tree method \cite{Cox}, least square method \cite{Longstaff}, integral method \cite{Carr}, first passage approach \cite{Bunch, Gutierrez}, and mesh/meshless methods \cite{Brennan}.
 All these approaches are not without their advantages and limitations.
 In the PDE framework, American options can be formulated as a free boundary problem, in the linear complementary framework, or with a penalty term.
 The linear complementary framework and penalty method solve this model by introducing a constraint that removes the early exercise feature.
 It is important to mention that the early exercise boundary is an indispensable feature in American options valuation, which is very useful in the trading environment.
 Furthermore, the accuracy of the value function strongly depends on this early exercise feature.
 Computing the free boundary with high precision becomes paramount and not just a necessity. \\

 The complication in solving American options becomes more substantial in a high dimensional context when precise early exercise boundary value is desired.
 For instance, American options with stochastic volatility involve a free boundary plane, a function of time and volatility.
 For American options with stochastic volatility and interest rate, a three-dimensional framework for the free boundary will be obtained: a function of time, volatility, and interest rate.
-Hence, it might be cumbersome and computationally expensive to obtain the free boundary structure for the basket FX option with stochastic volatility when the finite difference, element, and volume method is considered.
-Furthermore, options that involve two or multi-free boundaries, like strangle option, can also pose challenges to approximate in a high-dimensional context.
-When the conventional finite difference, volume, and element are implemented, considering multi-dimensional basket stock American options under a linear complementary framework can be computationally intractable due to the curse of dimensionality.
-Hence, the NN and its extensions present alternative and efficient solutions for these problems.
+Hence, it might be cumbersome and computationally expensive to obtain the free boundary structure for the basket FX options with stochastic volatility when the finite difference, element, or volume method is considered.
+Furthermore, options that involve two or multi-free boundaries, like the strangle and straddle options, can also pose challenges to approximate in a high-dimensional context.
+When the conventional finite difference, volume, or element are implemented, considering multi-dimensional basket stock American options under a linear complementary framework can be computationally intractable due to the curse of dimensionality.
 It is worth mentioning that NN and its extension have also been implemented for solving American-style options in both low and high-dimensional contexts \cite{Anderson, Becker, Chen, Hirsa, Letourneau, Liu4, Reppen, Sirignano, Villani}.\\